mmontossi/crumbs/README.md

 ## Last crumb

-If you want to show the last crumb, change the default:
+If you want to show the last crumb, change the default in your config/initializers/crumbs.rb:
 ```ruby
 Crumbs.configure do |config|
   config.crumbs.show_last = true